Inheritance Tax: A Comprehensive Guide 2026

 • 9% tax on homes valued at up to €700,000

-But remember that these percentages vary for each Autonomous Community, so you should check depending on where the transaction takes place.
+Keep in mind that these percentages vary by Autonomous Community, so you should verify the applicable rate based on where the transaction takes place.

 Calculation example: